OmenMon/omenmon.github.io/gui.md

 Only _Thermal Platform Version 1_ modes _Default_, _Performance_ and _Cool_ will be displayed by default, unless a different mode is enabled, in which case it will be shown as well.
 The remaining choices are _Thermal Platform Version 0_ legacy modes.
 You can still see and enable these from the [main window](#fan-control).

-If a mode is selected here, the application will not take any steps to make sure it persists, which means it will generally revert back to _Default_ in 120 seconds [s] unless [Const fan control](#fan-control) setting is selected in the [main window](#main).
+If a mode is selected here, the application will not take any steps to make sure it persists, which means it will generally revert back to _Default_ in 120 seconds [s] unless [Const fan control](#fan-control) setting is selected in the [main window](#main) or the [FanCountdownExtendAlways](https://omenmon.github.io/config#fancountdownextendalways) configuration setting is set to **true**.

 Even if this setting is not available, for example when a [fan program](#menu-fan-program) is active, the current fan mode is shown with a check mark.